Meet Our Team

 Outside of work, Dr. Kretow enjoys skiing, mountain biking, playing hockey, and spending time with his family and pets at home.
 He and his wife, Elise, have two daughters named Ryann and Elliott as well as a son named Anders.
 The family shares their lives with William, a Jack Russell terrier with boundless energy; a French bulldog named Fiona who makes noises more like a dinosaur than a dog; and Frederick, a cat who hopes for a future as a catalog model.

-When her kindergarten teacher asked what she would like to be when she grew up, Dr. Rachele Anderson’s answer came instantly: caring for animals as a veterinarian is all she’s wanted to do ever since she was a little girl.
-Now, Dr. Anderson’s lifelong fascination with pet care has turned into a rewarding and passionate career—she’s thrilled to continue her journey as a member of the South Shore Veterinary Hospital family!
+When her kindergarten teacher asked what she would like to be when she grew up, Dr. Anderson’s answer came instantly: caring for animals as a veterinarian is all she’s wanted to do ever since she was a little girl.
+Now, Dr. Anderson’s lifelong fascination with pet care has turned into a rewarding and passionate career—she has been a member of the South Shore family since 2017!

-Dr. Anderson is originally from Canandaigua, New York and attended Hartwick College to earn her undergraduate degree.
-Next, she took a year off from school to gain hands-on experience at a small mixed-animal practice near her hometown before heading to the Caribbean island of St. Kitts to study veterinary medicine at Ross University.
-Dr. Anderson then returned to her home state and joined the team here at South Shore Veterinary Hospital as an Associate Veterinarian.
-She has particular passions for educating new pet owners and helping our senior companions to age gracefully, and she would like to further develop her rehabilitation and acupuncture skills to help the area’s pets manage chronic pain.
+Dr. Anderson is originally from the Finger Lakes Region she took a year off after undergrad to gain hands-on experience at a small mixed-animal practice near her hometown before heading to the Caribbean island of St. Kitts to study veterinary medicine at Ross University.
+Followed by a year at Louisiana State University to finish her degree, she then returned to her home state and joined the team here at South Shore Veterinary Hospital as an Associate Veterinarian.
+She has particular passions for educating new pet owners and helping our senior companions to age gracefully, she has become certified in Rehabilitation as a CCRP.

 Aside from her interests in the world of animal care, Dr. Anderson enjoys dance and still takes classes when time permits.
-She’s also an avid traveler and has visited Australia, Denmark, Norway, Sweden, Thailand, and South Africa—Dr. Anderson hopes to add more locations to the list in the near future!
+She’s also an avid traveler and has visited Australia, Denmark, Norway, Sweden, Thailand, South Africa, and most recently Italy – Dr. Anderson hopes to add more locations to the list in the near future!

 Melissa’s own pets have always been an essential part of her life.
 Working alongside others who feel the same way makes coming to work a pleasure!